- System Requirement

 Launching Alchitry Labs 2

-You can start alchitry labs by opening terminal from the bottom menu of the desktop (press windows / command image if the dock isn’t visible) and type a2
+You can start alchitry labs by opening terminal from the bottom menu of the desktop (press command if the dock isn’t visible to show it, or the top left activity button).
+Then select Terminal from the dock:

 command (an alias that launches the Alchitry Labs V2 binary).